Exercises & Stretches

 Stretching too soon may cause more aggravation and in turn, further injury.
 However, once you are ready, stretching will be essential to regain normal tissue flexibility and prevent against scar tissue development.
 It will also help to promote a neutral pelvic position and get rid of any strain on your iliopsoas muscle.
 It is also very important to stretch your knees as well as the muscle groups mentioned above.

 Individuals will often exercise or lift weights on their own to try and build up their strength; however in doing so, they can do more damage.
 It is extremely important to restore your range of motion, and to strengthen and stretch your muscles properly as they may have weakened during the period of non-use.
 A personal trainer or physiotherapist will help to ensure your rehabilitation process is effective.
-For best, long-term results use Deep Tissue Regeneration Therapy in conjunction with physical therapy and an exercise program.
+For best, long-term results use Circulation Boost in conjunction with physical therapy and an exercise program.

 To increase your comfort and prevent further damage you may want to use a groin and/or upper thigh support, such as a counterforce strap, brace or compression short which will help support the area.
 These can be used until your injury is gone or during contact/active sports for additional stability.
 However, they should not be worn at all times as they can limit muscle development, cut off circulation and impede healing of your muscle tissue.